SAM-CLIP: Merging Vision Foundation Models towards Semantic and Spatial Understanding: Experiments

 \subsection{Zero-Shot Evaluations}

-\textbf{CLIP Task: Zero-Shot Image Classification.}~To examine the CLIP-related capabilities of \ours\!, we evaluate it with zero-shot image classification on ImageNet~\citep{imagenet}, ImageNet-v2~\citep{ImageNetV2} and Places365~\citep{zhou2017places}, under image resolution of 224x.
-We use the text templates as \citet{CLIP} utilizing the textual embeddings from the text encoder of \ours (which is kept frozen from our CLIP teacher) to perform zero-shot classification without any finetuning.
+\textbf{CLIP Tasks: Zero-Shot Image Classification \& Text-to-Image Retrieval.}To examine the CLIP-related capabilities of \ours\!, we evaluate it with zero-shot image classification on ImageNet\citep{imagenet}, ImageNet-v2~\citep{ImageNetV2} and Places365~\citep{zhou2017places}, as well as zero-shot text-to-image retrieval on Flickr30K~\citep{Flicker30K} and COCO~\citep{COCO}, under image resolution of 336px.
+For classification, we use the text templates as \citet{CLIP} utilizing the textual embeddings from the text encoder of \ours (which is kept frozen from our CLIP teacher) to perform zero-shot classification without any finetuning.
+For retrieval, we compute the cosine similarity between the image and text embeddings to rank the images for each text query and report the Recall@1 metric.
 The evaluation results are presented in \Cref{tab:zeroshot}.
-Employing a ViT-B architecture, our model achieves zero-shot accuracy comparable to the state-of-the-art CLIP ViT-B models pretrained on LAION-2B~\citep{LAION-5B} and DataComp-1B~\citep{DataComp} (both released by \citet{OpenCLIP}), over the three datasets.
-These results validate the efficacy of our merging approach in inheriting CLIP's capabilities. \textit{Note:} We observe that \ours can benefit from 336px resolution for zero-shot image classification while the baseline CLIP models do not.
-The evaluation results of \ours under 336px are provided in Appendix \ref{supp:exp} and also incorporated into the diagram in \Cref{fig:radar_graph}.
+Employing a ViT-B architecture, our model achieves zero-shot accuracy comparable to the state-of-the-art CLIP ViT-B models pretrained on LAION-2B~\citep{LAION-5B} and DataComp-1B~\citep{DataComp} (both released by \citet{OpenCLIP}), over the three classification datasets.
+Moreover, \ours outperforms the CLIP ViT-B/16 model trained on DataComp-1B on both Flickr30K and COCO retrieval datasets.
+These results validate the efficacy of our merging approach in inheriting CLIP's capabilities. \textit{Note:} We observe that \ours benefits from a 336px resolution for zero-shot image classification, whereas the baseline CLIP models do not, as they were trained at a 224px resolution (the reported results of baseline CLIP models in \Cref{tab:zeroshot} are evaluated at 224px).
+The evaluation results of \ours at 224px vs. 336px resolutions are provided in Appendix \ref{supp:exp}.

 \textbf{SAM Task: Zero-Shot Instance Segmentation.}~For the SAM component of \ours, we evaluate its performance in instance segmentation, a task at which the original SAM model excels~\citep{segment-anything}, with COCO~\citep{COCO} and LVIS~\citep{LVIS} datasets.
 Following the original practices of \citet{segment-anything}, we first generate object detection bounding boxes using a ViT-Det model (ViT-B version)~\citep{vit-det}.
 These bounding boxes act as geometric prompts for SAM's prompt encoder, which then predicts masks for each object instance.
 The evaluation results of \ours and the original SAM ViT-B are provided in Table \ref{tab:zeroshot} (both under 1024px resolution), showing that \ours is very close to SAM on the two benchmarks, not suffering from catastrophic forgetting during training.